Dave Palumbo: Human growth hormone

 In 2004, Palumbo pleaded guilty and was sentenced to 5 months in federal prison for distributing human growth hormone to athletes.

-Palumboism, named after Dave Palumbo, also known as “steroid gut" or "bubble gut,” is a condition that primarily affects bodybuilders and other athletes who heavily use muscle growth enhancing drugs or hormones.
+Palumboism, named after Dave Palumbo, also known as "steroid gut" or "bubble gut", is a condition that primarily affects bodybuilders and other athletes who heavily use muscle growth enhancing drugs or hormones.
 It is characterized by the abnormal enlargement and protrusion of the abdominal area, specifically the oblique muscles, in relation to the chest.
 This condition results in the appearance of a bloated and distended abdomen, which can be disproportionately large compared to the rest of the body.

 Species Nutrition

 Palumbo is the owner and president of Species Nutrition.
-Species Nutrition offers protein, fiber, fat loss, sleep-aid, joint relief, and health-related supplements amongst its product line.
+Species Nutrition's product line includes protein, fiber, fat loss, sleep-aid, joint relief, and health-related supplements.

 Web interviewer and radio host

-Palumbo hosts the YouTube channel RXMuscle: The Truth In Bodybuilding, which has a variety of videos including: a Q&A program called #AskDave (which has 51 episodes), "Live With" interview series and various update programs which feature news in the world of bodybuilding.
+Palumbo hosts the YouTube channel RXMuscle: The Truth In Bodybuilding, which has a variety of videos including a Q&A program called #AskDave (which has 51 episodes), "Live With" interview series and various update programs which feature news in the world of bodybuilding.
 In August he interviewed Janae Marie Kroc.